anabrid/lucipy/docs/dev.rst

    My personal preference is that async gives a terrible programmer's experience (I wrote about it: `python co-routines considered bad <https://denktmit.de/blog/2024-07-11-Reductionism-in-Coding/>`_).
    It is also *premature optimization* for some future-pointing high performance message broker which does single-threaded work while asynchronously communicating with the REDAC.

-So let's get back to the start and work synchronously, which *dramatically* reduces the mental load.
+   The main problem with async's is that it somewhat breaks the brief code style python can have.
+   Python can serve as an excellent domain specific language (DSL) with a pretty terse syntax.
+Adding ``async`` in front of literally every word makes this much harder to read and write.
+Furthermore, asyncs require an ``async main`` and thus in general disturb the REPL kind of use.

 No typing
    There is little advantage of having a loosely typed server (firmware without typed JSON mapping)